 precisely, and edit audio and visual elements rigorously to create a polished accurate piece.

-Engaged with the everyday running of a small business.
+Engaged with the everyday running of a small production house.

 This documentary tracks the story of Alfredo a Spanish man who is chronically homeless.
 He doesn't need accommodation so much as a community where he feels safe.
 Arrels, a charity, has given him that through their programme La Troballa.